lailsonbm/awesome_nested_fields/README.md

 The `nested_fields_for` method lists the phones this person has and also adds an empty template to the page for creating new phones.
 (Actually, there is too much code inside the block.
 If you're not working with a simple example like this you better extract this code into a partial and call just `render :phones` inside the block.
 Good coding practices, you know.)

 If you're paying attention, you noticed the key elements are marked with special class names.
-We *need* this for the javascript code, so it knows what to do with each HTML element: the one that have the children must have the class `container`; each child must be marked with the class `item`; inside an item, the link for removal must have the class `remove`; and the link to add new items must have the class `add`.
+We *need* this for the javascript code, so it knows what to do with each HTML element: the one that have the children must have the class `items`; each child must be marked with the class `item`; inside an item, the link for removal must have the class `remove`; and the link to add new items must have the class `add`.
 We can change the names later, but these are the default choices.
 Finally, don't forget to add the `id` field, as it is needed by AR to identify whether this is an existing or a new element, and the `_destroy` field  to activate deletion when the user clicks on the remove link.

 ### Javascript